Sorry, this program is not available for local students.

 Find out more about student computing at RMIT.

-You will benefit from regular contributions and interaction with companies like the Port of Melbourne Corporation, Coca-Cola Amatil, Cadbury Schweppes, Nike, Adidas, Toll Holdings, Wallenius Willensen, DP World and GS1.
+On-campus students will benefit from regular contributions and interaction with companies like the Port of Melbourne Corporation, Coca-Cola Amatil, Cadbury Schweppes, Nike, Adidas, Toll Holdings, Wallenius Willensen, DP World and GS1.

 Guiding the development of the College of Business, both nationally and internationally, is an Industry Advisory Board of high-profile executives chaired by Gerhard Vorster, Chief Strategy Officer, Deloitte.
 The Board creates a strategic bridge between the latest in technology and design thinking and business.

-Graduates are encouraged to progress to the Master of Supply Chain and Logistics Management.
 Through further study, you will deepen your strategic management competencies to advance your career in business and government organisations, locally, nationally and internationally.

 Professional recognition and accreditation